saguileran/birdsongs/use.md

 python -m pip install -r ./requirements.txt
 ```

-You can now use the package in a python terminal opened at the birdsongs folder.
+You can now use the package in a Python terminal opened at the birdsongs folder.

 <!--